certeu/morio/docs/docs/guides/design/readme.md

 Anyone with sufficient expertise, time, and dedication can build a state-of-the-art streaming data infrastructure out of the components we have chosen.
-But with Morio you don't have to as it provides an appliance-like experience where you can setup and configure the entire system through it's web UI or REST API.
+But with Morio you don't have to as it provides an appliance-like experience where you can set up and configure the entire system through its web UI or REST API.

 Without being dismissive of our own efforts, the hard work in Morio is